ifillbrito/builder/README.md

 - Fluent
 - Internal References (aliases)
 - Functions can be applied to internal builders
 - Support for adding elements to collections and maps
+    - unit tests for maps missing

 For more details about how these features work, take a look at the <a href='https://github.com/ifillbrito/fluent-builder/blob/master/builder/src/test/java/com/ifillbrito/builder/BuilderTest.java'>unit tests</a>.
 The unit tests use a generic builder.
 Consider extending the class ``BaseBuilder`` to improve code readability.